fiverbeyond/In-Otter-Words/_posts/2026-2-1-twenty-questions-part-one.md

 ### `5) Virtually every illegal immigrant who gets an amnesty, including Dreamers, will benefit from affirmative action preferences, compared to (say) white male combat veterans or displaced coal miners.
 Is that fair?`

-[ToDo: Check what affirmative action is like for Hispanic immigrants].
 Yes, because both the white male combat veteran and the displaced coal miner have access to a much more important benefit: the rights of U.S. citizenship.
 When I read restrictionist literature, it's always surprising to me how a group so apparently jealous of U.S. citizenship is also quick to assume that citizenship isn't important and conveys no particular benefit on those who have it.
 Time and time again, I read in restrictionist books that immigrants have